 - Occupancy grids, using influence maps to let NPCs track possible locations of players

 - Also read about pathfinding algorithms, which are often used on grids.

 Although procedural map generation can be applied to non-grid worlds, it’s most often used with grids.
 Viewed at a single point in time, generated game maps are rarely as nice as hand-crafted worlds.
 However, they have three advantages: (1) lower cost per world if there are many worlds to be made, (2) more replay value because the next time through the world is different, and (3) potential for the world evolving while the game progresses.

-- Amit’s World Map Generator
+- Amit’s Island Map Generator and demo (Flash)

 - Procedural Content Generation: generating terrain, cities, buildings